 - Replicate approaches that work both regionally and nationally

 The Safe Water effort is multifaceted and requires capacity building and an equity focus to narrow gaps between those living in disadvantage and others.
 The work also demands an honest examination of the systemic issues beyond infrastructure to those inputs that create and allow for the continuation of subpar services.
 We believe progress is truly achievable when health, water, government, civil society, and the private sector collaborate to improve lives in meaningful ways.

 Ultimately, our approach:

-- Helps connect and strengthen local, national, and regional efforts to provide reliable, safe water services to households, schools, and healthcare facilities, with a focus on marginalized communities.
+- Helps connect and strengthen local, national, and regional efforts to provide reliable, climate-resilient, and safe water services to households, schools, and healthcare facilities, with a focus on marginalized communities.

-The Impact of the Work: Reliable, Affordable, and Safe Water Services for Every Person, Health Facility, and School Globally
+The Impact of the Work: Reliable, Affordable, and Safe Water Services for Every Person, School, and Healthcare Facility Globally

 Through investment at the local level, support from the regional and national levels, and the establishment of robust partnerships within the region, providing sustainable and safe water services to households, schools, and healthcare facilities is achievable.
-Through flexible financing mechanisms, and long-term investments, we can help achieve the United Nation’s Sustainable Development Goal 6 (SDG 6: Universal access to safe water by 2030).
+Through flexible financing mechanisms, and long-term investments, we can help achieve the United Nation’s Sustainable Development Goal 6.1.